Food Safety Modernization Act

 FSMA, through BRC Certification

-To assist all BRC Food certificated sites BRC Global Standards commissioned The Acheson Group (TAG) to assess the BRC Global Standard for Food Safety Issue 7 against the final rule for Preventative Controls for Human Food.
-The results of the analysis show that certification to the BRC Global Standard for Food Safety Issue 7 is almost in complete alignment with the expectations in FSMA.
+To assist all sites certificated against the BRC Global Standard for Food Safety, BRC Global Standards commissioned The Acheson Group (TAG) to assess Issue 7 of the Standard against the final rule for Preventive Controls for Human Food.
+The results of the analysis show certification to the BRC Global Standard for Food Safety Issue 7 is almost in complete alignment with the expectations of the Food Safety Modernization Act.

 FSMA Key Dates

-The FSMA BRC Connection for BRC Certificated Sites
+The FSMA BRC Global Standards connection for BRC Global Standards certificated sites.

-The webinar will define the comparison between the Global Standard for Food 7, FSMA Preventative Controls, and how the addendum for certificated sites will work, including audit timelines, protocol and site guidance in satisfying the FSMA PC requirements.
-This will allow BRC certificated sites to get an advanced start in understanding and utilizing the BRC FSMA protocol.
+The webinar will define the comparison between the BRC Global Standard for Food Safety Issue 7, FSMA Preventive Controls, and how the addendum for certificated sites will work, including audit timelines, protocol and site guidance in satisfying the FSMA Preventive Controls requirements.
+This will allow BRC Global Standards certificated sites to get an advanced start in understanding and using the BRC Global Standards FSMA protocol.

-The FDA has engaged the Illinois Institute of Technology to develop a recognized training course to satisfy the requirements around the PC Qualified Individual, including gaining a full understanding of the regulations around the Preventative Controls for Human Food.
+The FDA has engaged the Illinois Institute of Technology to develop a recognized training course to satisfy the requirements around the Preventive Controls Qualified Individual, including gaining a full understanding of the regulations around the Preventive Controls for Human Food.

-The BRC HARPC course will cover the similarities and differences between requirements of the BRC Food Standard and FSMA’s Preventive Controls rule.
-BRC HARPC is not a substitute for FDA’s Preventive Controls course.
-HARPC encompasses far more in the way of food safety assessment and control, than a traditional HACCP plan.
+BRC Global Standards HARPC course is not a substitute for the FDA’s Preventive Controls course.
+HARPC encompasses far more in the way of food safety assessment and control than a traditional Hazard Analysis and Critical Control Points (HACCP) plan.